pirsch-analytics/docs/docs/integrations/wordpress.md

 ![WordPress Plugin](../static/integration/wordpress.png)

 Enter the hostname you used to set up the website on the Pirsch dashboard and the client ID and/or secret.
-You can create new clients on the [settings page](/settings/developer.md) for your website.
+You can create new clients on the [Settings page](/get-started/backend-integration#creating-a-client) for your website.
 We recommend using an *Access Token* instead of an oAuth client, as this won't make unneccessary roundtrips.

 After you click *Save*, Pirsch will start collecting statistics for your website.

 There are a few optional fields you can configure to fine-tune the integration.

-* The base URL can be set if you use our [proxy](/get-started/proxy.md).
+* The base URL can be set if you use our [proxy](/get-started/proxy).
 * The header can be set to extract the IP address from, if your server is behind a proxy or load balancer.
 * The path filter can be used to exclude pages using regular expressions.